sedol1339/files/papers.md

   - 2) Retrieval quality matters for RAG response generation, hence the importance of usage of SoTA retrievers and rerankers in RAG.
 (IMO, does this mean that we need SOTA reranker to compare LLMs?)
   - 3) Some datasets evaluating general knowledge might not be suitable for RAG in the context of modern LLMs which have acquired most of such knowledge from the Web and Wikipedia.
   - 4) LLMs of any size can benefit from retrieval.
   - Among the research community, there is a disparity regarding which datasets to use for evaluating RAG.
 We focus on QA and select the most popular publicly available datasets for BERGEN.
-We include Natural Questions (NQ), Trivia QA, HotpotQA, Wizard of Wikipedia (WoW), ELI5, WikiQA, TruthfulQA, PopQA, ASQA, SCIQ, MKQA and XOR-TyDi QA –the last two for multilingual RAG.
+We include Natural Questions (NQ), Trivia QA, HotpotQA, Wizard of Wikipedia (WoW), ELI5, WikiQA, TruthfulQA, PopQA, ASQA, SCIQ, MKQA and XOR-TyDi QA – the last two for multilingual RAG.
   - TODO from sec.
 3

 @article{Yang2018Sep,